Philippines: Rizal Commercial Banking Corporation (RCBC)-01

 Synopsis

-CAO completed a compliance appraisal of the complaint in October 2019.
-Based on a preliminary review of IFC’s documentation, CAO decided to trigger an investigation.
-On November 19, 2021, CAO finalized its compliance investigation report regarding IFC’s investments in RCBC.
-CAO’s investigation reviewed how IFC applied its environmental and social requirements to its investments in RCBC, particularly about 10 coal-fired power plants financed by RCBC in the Philippines and one power plant it committed to financing.
+In October 2019, CAO concluded its compliance appraisal and issued an appraisal report (Available in English and Filipino) with a decision to initiate an investigation.
+CAO’s investigation reviewed how IFC applied its environmental and social requirements to its investments in RCBC, particularly regarding 10 coal-fired power plants financed by RCBC and the 1 power plant it had committed to finance.

-IFC’s management action plan contains four areas of improvement in response to CAO’s recommendations, namely:
+IFC’s MAP, which was developed in agreement with RCBC, contained four areas of improvement in response to CAO’s recommendations, namely:

-- Assessing and addressing environmental and social impacts associated with the 10 power plants RCBC financed and the status of their compliance with IFC’s Performance Standards.
+- Assess and mitigate the environmental and social risks and impacts associated with the 10 coal-fired power plants RCBC financed.

 - Addressing opportunities to improve the environmental and social risk management of IFC’s broader financial intermediary investments.

-CAO continues to monitor the effective implementation of the actions set out in IFC’s Management Action Plan, based on CAO Policy.
+CAO continues to monitor the effective implementation of IFC’s Management Action Plan.